outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - example of linking perspectives with functions

+    - simplicity/complexity:
+      - identify over-prioritization
+        - identify error of over-simplification:
+          - 'repetition of problem-solving requests or identifying/receiving problem side effect information'
+          - 'identifying/receiving over-simplified solution side effect information'

+    - positive/negative:

   - diagram of alternate interfaces (information = combination of structure, potential, change or structure, cause or structure, system)

-    - example of applying alternate interfaces
+    - example of applying alternate interfaces with examples of advantages of each

+      - the structure (position) of the component can be used to determine/differentiate its meaning
         - 'logy' and 'logi' as prefix/suffix
           - '-logy' as a study of the prefix
           - 'logi-' as a permutation of 'logic'
-      - the position of the component can be used to determine/differentiate its meaning

       - the usage context (sentences where they're used) can be used to determine intent
-        - '-logy' used when discussing science
+        - '-logy' used when
+          - discussing science & interactions between fields/topics or changes in a field/topic
-        - 'logi-' used when discussing reasoning/rationality
+        - 'logi-' used when
+          - discussing reasoning/rationality

       - intent can be used to determine meaning
         - use '-logy' to describe a studying activity & topic
         - use 'logi-' to reference logic, its interactions & permutations

+      - structural interface (differences in position) can be replaced with:
+        - intent (reason to use within a system usage context)
+        - system interface (usage context to derive reason for usage), and fit to system (meaning)

+      - applying different interface queries
         - apply system context to derive intent
         - apply structure (position) as an alternative to system context & intent
         - apply intent to derive usage & system context

   - examine temporary stabilized filter structures in ozone to push co2 out of atmospheric layers away from earth & forces to do that